goat16z/goat16z-agent-kit/CONTRIBUTING.md

-# Contributing to Solana Agent Kit
+# Contributing to Goat16z Agent Kit

 First off, thank you for considering contributing to Solana Agent Kit! 🎉 Your contributions are **greatly appreciated**.